boehmich/business-lunch/README.md

 # Business Lunch Invoice Manager

 ## About the App
-This app is to help me manage my business meal bills.
+This app is to help me manage my business meal invoices.
 It should be possible to save the invoices with the restaurant, the amount, the date and a photo of the invoice.
 The creator should have the possibility to change the data.

 ### Frontend